Politics of Bangladesh: 2009–2024: Sheikh Hasina

-The period 2012-2014 was marked by widespread political unrest and violence in the form of strikes, riots and acts of vandalism which led to massive property damages, economic losses and death of many ordinary citizens.
-Petrol bombs and cocktails were being used at their peaks for arson attacks.
-But the ruling party remained committed to their decision and compared the ongoing protests to acts of terrorism.
+The period 2012-2014 was marked by widespread political unrest and violence in strikes and riots initiated by the opposition party.
+Petrol bombs were utilized for arson attacks.
+Members of both the ruling party and opposition party clashed throughout the whole nation resulting in injuries and deaths.
 Both the ruling party and the opposition received International criticism.
 The scheduled date of the 10th general election was 5 January 2014.
 The opposition party received several pleas by the ruling party to abandon their path of violence and join the election, but they repeatedly declined.
-Despite the crisis the controversial 5 January 2014 election was held (a few election centers were bombed by BNP-Jamaat supporters, voters faced harassment) with mass boycott from BNP and its major allies.
+Despite the crisis the controversial 5 January 2014 election was held with mass boycott from BNP and its major allies.
 At least 21 people were killed on the 5 January election day violence.
-Awami League had a landslide victory, and Sheikh Hasina was sworn in as Prime Minister for the third time on 9 January 2014, while Rowshan Ershad of the Jatiya Party became the new leader of the opposition, as Khaleda-led BNP boycotted the election.
+Awami League had a landslide victory, and Sheikh Hasina was sworn in as prime minister for the third time on 9 January 2014, while Rowshan Ershad of the Jatiya Party became the new leader of the opposition, as Khaleda-led BNP boycotted the election.
 The ongoing BNP-Jamaat protests diluted after failing to stop the January 2014 election, and overthrow the ruling party, and by the end of March 2014, political stability was reached.

 In the tenth general election, Sheikh Hasina won a controversial one-sided walkover election after her main rival Khaleda Zia and all other opposition parties boycotted the polls.
 Awami League once again took office on 9 January 2014.
-Over a 100 people were killed in the 2016 Union Parishad Election in violent clashes between Awami League and BNP supporters.
+Over 100 people were killed in the 2016 Union Parishad Election in violent clashes between Awami League and BNP supporters.
 In April 2017 Prime Minister Sheikh Hasina made a landmark visit to neighboring India and signed 22 new deals and MoUs with India taking the Indo-BD bilateral relationships to a new height.
 This also included a defense cooperation, originally proposed by India.
 BNP harshly criticized the move with Khaleda alleging the ruling party was selling Bangladesh to India and pointing the Government's failure to make the long-awaited Teesta deal.
 Awami League dismissed the allegations, assuring that it was just a framework to strengthen regional ties with India.
 Also in 2017 Bangladesh was met with the 2017 Rohingya Refugee Crisis, in which the government received international praise for allowing over 700,000 Rohingya refugees fleeing violence in Myanmar (where around 20,000 of them were killed) into the country but also some domestic criticisms due to this being an additional burden to Bangladesh a country already overpopulated with 17 crore (170 million) people and having a small land.